a2ankitrai/2KX7/Java/oops_n_ooad.md

 	- May throw different exceptions
 	- Methods from a superclass can be overloaded

 - Polymorphism applies to overriding, not to overloading.
+Also only methods are overriden instance variables are **NOT** overriden.

 - **Object type (not the reference variable's type), determines which overridden method is used at runtime**.